RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.integrations/aqueduct.integrations.s3_integration.md

   filepaths:
   Filepath to retrieve from.
 The filepaths can either be:
   1) a single string that represents a file name or a directory name.
 The directory name must ends with a `/`.
-In case of a file name, we attempt to retrieve that file, and in case of a directory name, we do a prefix search on the directory and retrieve all matched files and concatenate them into a single file.
+In case of a file name, we attempt to retrieve that file.
+  In case of a directory name, we do a prefix search on the directory and retrieve all matched files in alphabetical order, returning them as a TUPLE artifact.
   2) a list of strings representing the file name.
 Note that in this case, we do not accept directory names in the list.
+The fetched data in this case will always be of ArtifactType.TUPLE.
   artifact_type:
   The expected type of the S3 files.
 The `ArtifactType` class in `enums.py` contains all supported types, except for ArtifactType.UNTYPED.
 Note that when multiple files are retrieved, they must have the same artifact type.
   format:
   If the artifact type is ArtifactType.TABLE, the user has to specify the table format.
   We currently support JSON, CSV, and Parquet.
-Note that when multiple files are retrieved, they must have the same format.
+Note that when multiple table files are retrieved, they must have the same format.
   merge:
   If the artifact type is ArtifactType.TABLE, we can optionally merge multiple tables into a single DataFrame if this flag is set to True.
+This merge is done with `pandas.concat(tables, ignore_index=True)`.
   name:
   Name of the query.
   description: